merge-api/merge-sdk-python/docs/ats/ApplicationsApi.md

-    include_deleted_data = True # bool | Whether to include data that was marked as deleted by third party webhooks. (optional) include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) job_id = "job_id_example" # str | If provided, will only return applications for this job. (optional) modified_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified after this datetime. (optional) modified_before = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified before this datetime. (optional) page_size = 1 # int | Number of results to return per page. (optional) reject_reason_id = "reject_reason_id_example" # str | If provided, will only return applications with this reject reason. (optional) remote_id = "remote_id_example" # str, none_type | The API provider's ID for the given object. (optional)
+    include_deleted_data = True # bool | Whether to include data that was marked as deleted by third party webhooks. (optional) include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) job_id = "job_id_example" # str | If provided, will only return applications for this job. (optional) modified_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, only objects synced by Merge after this date time will be returned. (optional) modified_before = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, only objects synced by Merge before this date time will be returned. (optional) page_size = 1 # int | Number of results to return per page. (optional) reject_reason_id = "reject_reason_id_example" # str | If provided, will only return applications with this reject reason. (optional) remote_id = "remote_id_example" # str, none_type | The API provider's ID for the given object. (optional)